Pythagora-io/codebase-chat/README.md

 # CodeWhisperer

-CodeWhisperer is a Node.js application leveraging Express and MongoDB, with a Bootstrap-based UI.
-It facilitates conversation with code repositories by summarizing files and projects using OpenAI's gpt-3.5-turbo-16k and gpt-4-turbo-preview models.
+CodeWhisperer is an innovative Node.js application that allows users to have conversations with their code repositories.
+By leveraging the power of OpenAI's AI models, it can summarize text files and entire code repositories to facilitate a chat-like interaction.

 ## Overview

-The app utilizes Express.js for server-side operations and MongoDB as a data storage solution.
-It uses the Bootstrap framework to create a responsive UI.
-The application operates by accepting GitHub repository URLs and email addresses, cloning repositories, extracting and summarizing textual content, and storing summaries in MongoDB.
-Email notifications are sent through Sendgrid upon task completion.
+The application is built using Express for server management, MongoDB for data persistence, and Bootstrap for the front-end interface.
+It primarily interacts with OpenAI's API to create summaries of repositories and engage users in conversations about their code.
+The app processes GitHub repositories by cloning them, generating summaries through the gpt-3.5-turbo-16k and gpt-4-turbo-preview AI models, and then communicates the results via email using Sendgrid.

 ## Features

-- Accept GitHub repository URLs and emails on the main page
+- Accepts GitHub repository URLs and user email addresses for processing
-- Clone, summarize, and delete repositories upon processing
+- Clones repositories and summarizes text files and overall project contents
-- Interact with OpenAI's API to generate code and project summaries
+- Communicates with OpenAI's API to generate summaries and answer user queries
-- Email users with links to interact with their repository summaries
+- Sends email notifications with links to interact with the repository summary
-- Display project summary and offer a chat-like interface for Q&A powered by OpenAI
+- Provides a chat interface for dynamic interaction with the project summary

 ## Getting started

 ### Requirements

-- Node.js
+- Node.js environment
-- MongoDB
+- MongoDB instance
-- An OpenAI API key
+- OpenAI API key
+- Sendgrid credentials for email notifications

 ### Quickstart

-1. Clone the repository to your local machine.
+1. Clone the repository to your machine.
-2. Install dependencies with `npm install`.
+2. Install necessary Node.js packages with `npm install`.
-3. Set up your `.env` file with the necessary environment variables (PORT, MONGODB_URI, and OPENAI_API_KEY).
+3. Configure the required environment variables within an `.env` file.
-4. Run the server using `npm start` or `node server.js`.
+4. Run the application using `npm start` or `node server.js`.

 ### License